High-level summary of the AI Act

 • All providers of GPAI models that present a systemic risk – open or closed – must also conduct model evaluations, adversarial testing, track and report serious incidents and ensure cybersecurity protections.

-Prohibited AI systems (Title II, Art.
+Prohibited AI systems (Chapter II, Art.
 5)

 The following types of AI system are ‘Prohibited’ according to the AI Act.